Gabriella439/dhall-manual/manuscript/05-SynchronizeFiles.md

 file in version control, too.

 The problem is that nothing guarantees that the Dhall file and the YAML file remain in sync with one another.
-We would like to enforce the invariant that for every commit to the trunk branch of our repository the YAML file matches what would be generated from the Dhall configuration file.
+We would like to enforce that these two files correspond to one another for every commit to the trunk branch of our repository.

 This chapter documents how to enforce that invariant using continuous integration and to set up an ergonomic user experience for keeping the